Cincinnati, Ohio- Things to Do

 Image via Skyline Chili

-Flying Pig Statues: As you explore the city, you will undoubtedly see several of these flying pig statues.
+Flying Pig Statues: As you explore the city, you will undoubtedly see several flying pig statues.
 Since Cincinnati was known as “porkopolis” back in the day, or “a place where pigs fly”, this urban art initiative pays homage to that great time.

 Image via CincinnatiUSA.com

-Newport Aquarium: While it’s technically across the river in Kentucky, this aquarium is honestly one of the best in the country and is a fun place to spend a few hours, even as an adult!
-The area it is in, called Newport on the Levee, is also a fun place to spend the afternoon.
+Newport Aquarium: While technically across the river in Kentucky, the Newport aquarium is one of the best in the country.
+The shopping complex it is in, Newport on the Levee, is also a fun place to spend the afternoon.

-Where to Stay
+Where to Stay in Cincinnati:

 Splurge: 21c Museum Hotel, The Hyatt Regency, Cincinnati Hilton Netherland Plaza